morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

     toFieldPath: spec.forProvider.region
 ```

 By defining references, we can ask Crossplane to help us resolve dependencies and patch missing fields as above if needed.
 Thus, we can keep deploying order without depending on Argo CD.
-Argo CD can simply sychronize all the resources in one go, then Crossplane will handle the deploying order for these resources properly.
+Argo CD can simply synchronize all the resources in one go, then Crossplane will handle the deploying order for these resources properly.

 Although this design has not been closed yet, a similar idea has been implemented in [the enhanced version](https://github.com/morningspace/provider-kubernetes) of provider-kubernetes.
 When an `Object` resource is define, the managed resource defined and handled by provider-kubernetes, it allows you to specify one or more references in `spec.references` using exactly the same syntax as it is defined in the above design.